Concord grape

-The Concord grape is a cultivar derived from the grape species Vitis labrusca (also known as fox grape) that are used as table grapes, wine grapes and juice grapes.
-They are often used to make grape jelly, grape juice, grape pies, grape-flavored soft drinks, and candy.
-The grape is sometimes used to make wine, particularly sacramental and kosher wine.
-Traditionally, most commercially produced Concord wines have been finished sweet, but dry versions are possible if adequate fruit ripeness is achieved.
+The Concord grape is a cultivar derived from the grape species Vitis labrusca (also known as fox grape) that are used mainly as wine grapes and for manufacturing grape juice.
 The grape is named after the town in Massachusetts where it was developed.
+In the early 20th century, it was a common variety introduced to the western United States.

+In the 21st century, the state of Washington produces more Concord grapes than any other state, and is the location of major grape juice production, particularly by Welch's in Grandview.

+Description

 The skin of a Concord grape is typically dark blue or purple and often is covered with a glaucous epicuticular wax "bloom" that can be rubbed off.
 It is a slip-skin variety, meaning the skin is easily separated from the fruit.
 Concord grapes have large seeds and are highly aromatic.
+It is sometimes described as having a "foxy" flavor, referring to a sweet, musky accent.

 The Concord grape is particularly prone to the physiological disorder black spot.

+Production and distribution

 In the United States, 417,800 tons were produced in 2011.

-The major growing areas are the Finger Lakes District of New York, Lake Erie, Lake Ontario, Southwestern Michigan, and the Yakima Valley in Washington.
+The major growing areas are the Finger Lakes District of New York, Lake Erie Pennsylvania/NY, Lake Ontario, Southwestern Michigan, and the Yakima Valley in Washington.
 They are sometimes found growing wild.

+Concord was the most widely grown variety on the American continent and accounted for at least 75 percent of the vines in the eastern United States in 1923.
+Concord grapes were first cultivated in the Yakima Valley in 1904.

 Usage

-Concord grapes are often used to make grape jelly and are only occasionally available as table grapes, especially in New England.
+Concord grapes are the main grape to manufacture grape juice, with Welch's as the largest juice producer.
+They may be used to make grape grape jelly, grape juice, grape pies, grape-flavored soft drinks, and candy.
 They are the usual grapes used in the jelly for the traditional peanut butter and jelly sandwich, and Concord grape jelly is a staple product in U.S. supermarkets.
-Concord grapes are used for grape juice, and their distinctive purple color has led to grape-flavored soft drinks and candy being artificially colored purple.
-Methyl anthranilate, a chemical present in Concord grapes, is used to give "grape" flavor.
+Their distinctive purple color has led to grape-flavored soft drinks and candy being artificially colored purple.

 The dark-colored Concord juice is used in some churches as a non-alcoholic alternative to wine in the service of communion.
+They are only occasionally available as table grapes, especially in New England.

-Concord grapes have been used to make kosher wine and sacramental wine.
+The grape is sometimes used to make wine, particularly kosher and sacramental wine.
 The oldest sacramental winery in America, O-Neh-Da Vineyard, still produces a Concord wine for the altar.
-Non-toxic sprays that contain methyl anthranilate can be sprayed on the bushes as a cost-effective bird control management.
-The spray repellent renders the fruit and foliage unpalatable to the birds.
+Traditionally, most commercially produced Concord wines have been finished sweet, but dry versions are possible if adequate fruit ripeness is achieved.